 AAFE Ownership: Dentist plus possible non-medical investors.

 While difficult to ascertain for any private company, AAFE appears to be controlled by a 68 year-old Dentist in Ohio named Louis Malcmacher.
 It is unknown who any other owners might be, or what percentage of ownership is non-medical.
-In aesthetic circles he goes by “Dr. Malcmacher” which while factually correct, is misleading to make one believe he is an MD instead of a Dentist.
-Dentists cannot legally perform cosmetic Botox and Filler in many US states since it is not considered germane to dental practice, yet he often introduces himself as a world-renowned expert in facial esthetics.
-He definitely knows more than most dentists, but it is still very misleading when they market heavily to MD’s, PA’s, NP’s and RN’s as well.
-In no jurisdiction do dentists teach and supervise nurses in any procedure.
-How many dentists were on your nursing or medical school faculty?
+Dentists cannot legally perform cosmetic Botox and Filler in many US states since it is not considered germane to dental practice.
+In no US State jurisdiction do dentists supervise nurses in any procedure, yet they are supervising nurses and NP’s in these training environments.

-AAFE’s faculty page is littered with people who do not actively teach, with 98% of those identified as “Dr.” are really dentists.
-For a company that aggressively markets to medical providers, not just dentists, this is quite misleading.
+AAFE’s faculty page lists people who do not actively teach, with 98% of those identified as “Dr.” are really dentists.
+For a company that aggressively markets to medical providers, not just dentists, this could be misleading.

 If you plan on registering for a AAFE class, please contact them first and ask for the name and degree of the instructor.
 Then go to the state nursing board website where the class is held and be certain that nurse has an active medical license in that state.
 Then if she does, do your due diligence on her experience level and history in the industry beyond involvement with AAFE.